srsgh/React-JS/README.md

 - camelCase in atttributes
 - class (attribute of html) is className in JSX
 - wrap multi-line JSX into ()
-- Inject JS into JSX: use {} to run JS expression in JSX code {Javascript expression}
+- Inject JS into JSX: use {} to run JS expression in JSX code {JS expression}
+- Sanitizes the JS data : prevents Cross site scripting

 # React Component